 We give QC high production value by using PubPub, a program of MIT’s Knowledge Futures Group.
 PubPub “supports each part of the publishing process, from drafting documents, conducting peer review, and hosting entire journal and book websites, to collecting and displaying reader feedback and analytics.”

 PubPub is the most useful publishing tool at (y)our disposal.
 For example, it is a game changer for criminologists who want to integrate non-textual information or interactive features into publications.
 This includes sharing high quality images, audio, video, websites, and more.
 At other outlets, that is impossible or prohibitively expensive.
-For some ideas on how to visualize criminology with PubPub, see Heith Copes’ tutorial.
-[Note: Heith’s thing isn’t done so the link won’t work.]

 The journal is free to read and publish in, but not to operate.
 If you would like to help support the journal, visit the Donate page.